alanstoate/explore-with-gdb/README.md

 ```

-In this example, we inherit from gdb.Breakpoint and implement the stop method.
+In this example, we inherit from `gdb.Breakpoint` and implement the `stop` method.
 The boolean value returned from this method tells GDB whether to break and wait for user input or to continue execution.
-By returning True here, we instruct GDB to stop.
+The return value of `stop` is key to of a lot of the breakpoints we'll be making.
+It allows us to make conditional breakpoints, but since we're in python we can do a lot more complex stuff

 To start GDB, set a breakpoint, and run our test, follow these steps: